Zlatan Ibrahimović: Controversies

+Violence

 Ibrahimović has been involved in several violent incidents with teammates.
 When he was playing for Malmö FF's junior team, Ibrahimović headbutted a teammate after he was tackled by him during a training session.
 The teammate's father, a police officer, wanted the other players to sign a petition to expel Ibrahimović from the team.
 After a 2004 international friendly against the Netherlands, Ajax teammate Rafael van der Vaart publicly accused Ibrahimović of deliberately injuring him during the game.
 Ibrahimović responded by threatening to break both of van der Vaart's legs.
 Ibrahimović also reportedly punched Ajax teammate Mido in the dressing room after the latter had thrown a pair of scissors at him.

-During his spell at Barcelona, Ibrahimović had a falling-out with coach Pep Guardiola, culminating in a dressing room incident in which Ibrahimović allegedly threw a training-kit box across the room and screamed insults at Guardiola.
-Guardiola eventually refused to speak to Ibrahimović and loaned him out to Milan.
-Barcelona vice president Carles Vilarrubi further revealed that Ibrahimović had threatened to publicly beat up Guardiola if he was not released to Milan.
-Ibrahimović stated that Pep Guardiola was "not a man" during an interview with CNN in November 2015.

 In 2010, Ibrahimović was involved in a training-ground fist-fight with Milan teammate Oguchi Onyewu, after Ibrahimović had made a two-footed tackle on Onyewu, followed by a headbutt.
-The two were separated and the session prematurely abandoned, with Ibrahimović suffering a broken rib in the fracas.
+The two were separated and the session prematurely abandoned, with Ibrahimović suffering a broken rib.
 Both players had accused one of insulting the other.

+Ibrahimović made a violent tackle on Inter defender Marco Materazzi during a Milan derby in the 2010–2011 Serie A season, resulting in Materazzi's hospitalization.
+Ibrahimović later revealed that he did so intentionally, stating that he had "waited for this moment for the last four years" because of a tackle that Materazzi made on him while Ibrahimović was playing for Juventus.

 In March 2011, Ibrahimović was given a three-match ban for punching Bari defender Marco Rossi in the stomach during a game.
 He received another three-match ban in February 2012 for slapping Napoli player Salvatore Aronica.
 In 2011, Ibrahimović kicked teammate Antonio Cassano in the head while Cassano was speaking to reporters.

 In November 2012, while with Paris Saint-Germain, Ibrahimović received a two-match ban for kicking Saint-Étienne goalkeeper Stéphane Ruffier in the chest.
 In December 2012, he was accused by Lyon defender Dejan Lovren and president Jean-Michel Aulas of deliberately stamping on Lovren's head.
 Lovren suggested the reason Ibrahimović had escaped punishment was due to his "superstar status".
 In February 2013, UEFA handed Ibrahimović a two-match ban for stamping on Valencia winger Andrés Guardado.

-In March 2013, PSG winger Lucas Moura claimed that Ibrahimović regularly insulted teammates, stating, "He always asks for the ball and insults a lot.
-He is sometimes a bit arrogant and complains."
-Moura later claimed, however, that the interview was twisted and badly translated.
-In May 2013, Ibrahimović was filmed screaming at PSG sporting director Leonardo after the club's title victory.
+On 21 May 2018, Ibrahimović was sent off for slapping Montreal Impact player Michael Petrasso in the head, after the latter had stepped on his foot.
+In April 2019, Real Salt Lake defender Nedum Onuoha accused Ibrahimović of foul play and threats to injure him during a game, calling him "arrogant", "disrespectful", and "a complete thug".
+In May 2019, Ibrahimović received a two-match ban for violent conduct, after he had grabbed New York City FC goalkeeper Sean Johnson by the neck.